FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ## Product Vision

 Meetix is an app for easy online conference networking.
-Conferences sign up and add a list of topics related to the event.
-Attendees then create a profile, adding contact information and topics they are interested in.
-The app allows attendees to see and like each other's profiles and get notified when they match, providing meaningful connections.

-Meetix is an app for easy online conference networking.
 The app allows attendees to see and like each other's profiles and get notified when they match, providing meaningful connections.

 ---